azerion/bluestack-sdk-ios/upgrading.md

 ![ats.png](https://bitbucket.org/repo/aen579/images/32376746-ats.png)

-3. v1.4.1 of the SDK supports bitcode.
+- **v1.4.1 of the SDK supports bitcode**.
 If you are using earlier versions, you must disable bitcode.

 ## Upgrading to v1.4